microsoft/Mastering-GitHub-Copilot-for-Paired-Programming/06-Using-GitHub-Copilot-with-CSharp/README.md

 ```csharp
 // Create a new endpoint named /WeatherForecastByCity/{city}, that accepts a city name in the urls as a paremeter and generates a random forecast for that city
 ```
 In the following example, we added some extra blank lines after the previous endpoint and then GitHub Copilot generated the new endpoint.
+Once the Endpoint core code was generated, GitHub Copilot also suggested code for the name of the endpoint (line 49) and the OpenAPI specification (line 50).
+Remember to accept each one of these suggestions pressing [TAB].

 ![Copilot ghost suggestion for the new endpoint](./020GeneratedCode.gif)

+***Important**: This prompt generates several lines of C# code.
+It's strongly adviced to check and review the generated code to verify that it works in the desired way.*

 The generated code should look similar to this one: